botdes/component-test/PITCHME.md

 ![test pyramid](p2_2.png)

-Note: test naming is difficult: Integration, Component, System, Functional, Acceptance agree about naming in your team.
+Note: test naming is difficult: Integration, Component, System, Functional, Acceptance
+advice: agree about naming in your team.
 ---
 * Unit test - test only one class
 * Integration - test integration with infrastructure (db, queues)
 * <b>Component - test the whole microservice</b>
 * Smoke - verify end to end
 Note: vs integration: whole component not only one dependency, business requirements vs smoke: only one component, differents paths, close but not identical to real
 ---